 Amazon thinks the concept of weight loss is flawed and that body fat is a much better predictor of health.

 Most of us have been conditioned to obsess over our weight.
-The entire diet industry has been built on this principle with programs, apps, and devices that revolve only around ways to lose weight.
+The entire diet industry has been built on this principle with programs, apps and devices that only revolve around ways to lose weight.

 But weight can vary on a daily basis based on very different factors: humidity, medications, menstruation and disease.